Diffusion-based Image Translation using Disentangled Style and Content Representation: Quantitative Ablation Study

 \section{Quantitative Ablation Study}

 For more thorough evaluation of our proposed components, we report ablation study on quantitative metrics.
 In this experiment, we only used \textit{Animals} dataset due to the time limit.
 In Table \ref{table:abl}, we show the quantitative results on various settings.
 When we remove one of our acceleration strategies, in setting (b) and (f), we can see that the fid score is degraded as the outputs are not properly changed from the original source images. (e) When we use L2 maximization instead of our proposed $\ell_{sem}$, FID scores are improved from setting (b), but still the performance is not on par with our best settings. (d) When we use weak content regularization using LPIPS, we can see that the overall scores are degraded.
 When we remove our proposed $\ell_{cont}$, we can observe that SFID and CSFID scores are lower than other settings.
-However, we can see that LPIPS score is severely high as the model hardly reflect the content information of original source images.
+However, we can see that LPIPS score is severely high as the model hardly reflect the content information of original source images. (g) we use pre-trained VGG instead of using ViT for ablation study.
+Instead of ViT keys for structure loss, we substitute it with features extracted from VGG16 relu3\_1 activation layer.
+Also, we substitute ViT [CLS] token with VGG16 relu5\_1 feature as it contains high-level semantic features.
+We can see that the model shows decent SFID and CSFID scores, but the LPIPS score is very high.
+The result show that using VGG does not properly operate as regularization tool, rather it degrades the generation process with damaging the structural consistency.
 Overall, when using our best setting, we can obtain the best output considering all of the scores.